Daniel-Pham831/Conway-s-Game-of-Life-in-Java-/README.md

 # Conway-s-Game-of-Life-in-Java-
-Visualize the Conway's Game of Live using Java Swing
+Visualize the Conway's Game of Life using Java Swing